-Our sticker fee program was highlighted as a means of
+Our sticker fee program was highlighted as a means of achieving improved recycling efficiency.

 This past year we added corrugated cardboard collection to our program.
 The cardboard must be cut to size to fit shopping bags or tied bundles of that size.
 Also, though our curbside yardwaste collection system remains the same we now send the product to a Composting facility in Concord at a cost and labor savings.